Advances in Molecular Spectroscopy

 Fluorescence of Trivalent Dysprosium in Hexagonal Zinc Sulphide at 77°K

-Fluorescence et Absorption Attribuables à TExciton dans le Sulfure de Cadmium Pur
+Fluorescence et Absorption Attribuables a PExciton dans le Sulfure de Cadmium Pur

 Polaron States as Revealed in the Absorption Spectrum of Cuprous Oxide Crystals

-Premier Triplet d'Hydrocarbures Aromatiques Poly cycliques: 1.
-Spectres de Phosphorescence dans le Rouge et le Proche Infrarouge de Solutions Congelées à 180°C. 2 .
-Premier Triplet et Activité Cancérigène
+Premier Triplet d'Hydrocarbures Aromatiques Polycycliques: 1.
+Spectres de Phosphorescence dans le Rouge et le Proche Infrarouge de Solutions Congel6es a 180°C. 2.
+Premier Triplet et Activite Cancerigene

-Sur la Structure Fine et l'Intensité d'Oscillateur des Raies Excitoniques de la Cuprite
+Sur la Structure Fine et lTntensite d'Oscillateur des Raies Excitoniques de la Cuprite

-Sur la Mesure des Intensités d'Oscillateur des Raies Excitoniques: Comparaison avec la Théorie
+Sur la Mesure des Intensites d'Oscillateur des Raies Exciloniques: Comparaison avec la Theorie

 The Luminescence Spectra of Anthraquinone, Thioindigo and their Derivatives in Frozen Solutions